A reader recently asked what specific skills should Digital Asset Management professionals have in order to be competitive in the job market today.

 - How to apply metadata (embedded vs. associated)

-- why to apply metadata (to search and find assets based on common fields and values applied)
+- Why apply metadata (to search and find assets based on common fields and values applied)

 When it comes to managing whether an organization has the licenses and permissions necessary to legally use, reuse and re-purpose any digital asset acquired from external parties, this requires a dive into the field of rights management.
 While this is often a forgotten liability for many organizations, external vendors are pursuing copyright violations more than ever to recover their lost revenue through image recognition technology among other technologies.
 Having the skills to understand the rights, communicate the media needs, license media properly for usage and limit liability is a plus for any organization.